romegasoftware/laravel-schema-generator/README.md

-# Laravel Zod Generator
+# Laravel Schema Generator

-Generate TypeScript Zod validation schemas from your Laravel validation rules.
+Generate TypeScript Schema validation schemas from your Laravel validation rules.
 This package supports Laravel FormRequest classes, Spatie Data classes, and custom validation classes through an extensible architecture.

+It will generate Zod schema out of the box, but can be extended for different schema generators.

 ## Features